SmoQyDQMC.jl: A flexible implementation of determinant quantum Monte Carlo for Hubbard and electron-phonon interactions (version 2.0 release): Numerical Stabilization Routines

-While \gls*{HMC} updates help decorrelate the phonon fields, other factors can increase the autocorrelation time.
+While \gls*{HMC} updates improve the decorrelation of phonon fields, other factors can increase the autocorrelation time.
 In the case of the Holstein model, the \gls*{eph} interaction induces an effective phonon mediated electron-electron attraction, giving rise to heavy bipolaron physics at moderate to large coupling, also resulting in long autocorrelation times.
 Likewise, \gls*{DQMC} simulations of the repulsive Hubbard with strong interactions $(U/t \gg 1)$ contend with low acceptance rates for local updates as the \gls*{HS} fields develop a tendency to align in the imaginary time direction \cite{Scalettar1991ergodicity}.

 Another potential issue that can arise is a formal ergodicity problem if only \gls*{HMC} updates are used to sample the phonon fields.
 In particular, the Fermion determinant $\det M_\sigma$ going to zero corresponds to the action $S(x)$ diverging.
-Thus contours of $\det M_\sigma = 0$ in the phase space of phonon configurations describe nodal surfaces that separate regions of $\det M_\sigma >0$ and $\det M_\sigma < 0$ by an infinite potential energy barrier $S(x) \rightarrow \infty$.
+Thus, contours of $\det M_\sigma = 0$ in the phonon configuration phase space describe nodal surfaces that separate regions of $\det M_\sigma >0$ and $\det M_\sigma < 0$ by an infinite potential energy barrier $S(x) \rightarrow \infty$.
 A typical \gls*{HMC} update cannot cross these surfaces \cite{Beyl2018revisiting, white1988fermion}, which introduces a formal ergodicity problem that is both difficult to predict \textit{a priori} and challenging to diagnose.
-There is no general guarantee that prevents this from occurring, and has been observed in simulations of \gls*{eph} models in the anti-adiabatic limit $(\Omega/t \ge 1)$ \cite{Gotz2022Valence}.
+There is no general guarantee that prevents this from occurring, and the issue has been observed in simulations of \gls*{eph} models in the anti-adiabatic limit $(\Omega/t \ge 1)$ \cite{Gotz2022Valence}.